← All posts

 Several players in the top 50 are coached by former Grand Slam champions or former world #1s:

-Marat Safin won two Grand Slams and held the world #1 ranking — now coaching Rublev, who himself has 9 ATP Masters titles.
+Marat Safin won two Grand Slams and held the world #1 ranking — now coaching Rublev at #13.
 The combination of Safin’s shot-making instincts and Rublev’s physical power is a natural fit.

 Darren Cahill is arguably the most successful coach in the world right now.
-He took Sinner to world #1 and multiple Grand Slams after earlier stints with Hewitt, Agassi, Sharapova, and Halep — arguably the most decorated coaching résumé on the current tour.
+He took Sinner to world #1 and multiple Grand Slams after earlier stints with Hewitt, Agassi, Sharapova, and Halep.

 The multi-coach model